AbiramiKannappan/abiramikannappan.github.io/_posts/2019-10-11-AMES_HouseSalePricePrediction.md

 mathjax: "true"
 ---

-Based on the AMES housing sale price prediction dataset obtained from Kaggle.com, multi linear regression model is created to predict the sale price.
+Based on the AMES housing sale price dataset obtained from Kaggle.com, multi linear regression model is created to predict the sale price.
 The prediction can help the general public and real estate agents, who are looking to buy or sell houses.
 This model will help the seller and buyer in predicting the saleprice of house at AMES.
 The model is evaluated using Kaggle RMSE and Adjusted R squared.

 **Kindly refer to the following link for further details** [link](https://github.com/AbiramiKannappan/AMES_HouseSalePricePrediction)?